hackclub/hackclub/workshops/kahoot/README.md

 Run the slideshow through, make sure to give the attendees time to type out their code.

+Make sure that the students **fork** the starter repo at: https://hack.af/kahoot-repl

 When you reach the `Let's give it a go!` slide, pass your students the Kahoot code and let them run their programs.
 Load up Kahoot's reports tab and show the student's scores.

 Then comes the challenge section.
 Begin by doing as the slides instruct.
-However, if you find the students are struggling load up a [repl.it](https://repl.it) repl with the following code:
+However, if you find the students are struggling load up the starter repl and add the following code:

 ```javascript
 const Kahoot = require("kahoot.js-updated");